 For the full list of ingredients and amounts, please go to the recipe card below.

 - Baking Powder and Soda – This recipe contains both.
-They help give a nice rise to this cake.
+They help give this cake a nice rise.
 Use aluminum-free baking powder.

 - Poppy Seeds – Use any brand, but read the ingredients to ensure it is just the seeds.

-- Milk – I used almond milk to keep this lemon poppy cake recipe dairy-free.
+- Milk – I tested this recipe with both almond milk and Oatly Super Basic to keep this lemon poppy cake recipe dairy-free.
 You can use any plant-based milk you like or regular milk.
 You can read more about what plant-based milk is gluten free.

 Email This Recipe To Me!